remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 - use ground fog in sequeneces of scenes with color distortion.
 Snappy camera movements, esp when catching  the ground fog.
 Bonus if can find choreo of Remilia pointing down.

 ## History
+- 2020/11/13 - aaaaaaaaaaaaa.
+Fuck the bridge.
+First pass at chorus.
+Bit of A' section.
+0:43-1:23 Adjust lighting/PostMovie.
 - 2020/08/22 - Add in cheaplens, diffusion, motion blur, post process shaders.
 Add :26-:32, adjust broach gem and hair materials.
 - 2020/08/21 - More tweaks from :15-:26.
 Add some fx.
 Add some links to readmes.
 Asset hunting(GyuunyuuP is back huzzah).
 Planning/brainstorming for overall structure.
 Start on 'cutscenes'.
 - 2020/08/20 - Clean up :15-:26.
 Tweak raymmd materials.
 Add more notes/brainstorming.